Ambient light refers to the natural light already present in a scene before you set up any lighting equipment.

 Choosing The Right Look In Filmmaking

 Let’s begin with the basics of choosing a look.
 If you’re like most indie filmmakers, you probably haven’t really thought of it before.
 You just pick up your camera and shoot.
-But choosing a look has a lot to do with how the film is going to look and feel.
+But choosing a look has a lot to do with how the film will look and feel.

-Tone is how the film feels and what mood it creates for the audience.
-It’s created by matching the mood of the story with the mood of the music or score, and by matching colors, filters, lighting and other aspects of cinematography with those in editing (for example, if there’s a lot of green in your film, try using more green in post).
+The tone is how the film feels and what mood it creates for the audience.
+It’s created by matching the mood of the story with the mood of the music or score and by matching colors, filters, lighting, and other aspects of cinematography with those in editing (for example, if there’s a lot of green in your film, try using more green in the post).

 Whether light or dark, friendly or menacing, your film’s tone will help determine how an audience receives your film.

 Style is what makes your movie stand out from all the other movies out there.
-Style has to do with lighting choices, editing techniques, music and sound effects and many other things that together create a unique look for your movie.
+Style has to do with lighting choices, editing techniques, music, sound effects, and many other things that together create a unique look for your movie.

-Film noir is a type of visual style that relies heavily on shadows and hard contrasts between dark and light areas.
-It often uses deep reds, browns and blacks (in terms of color) as well as low-key or even complete darkness
+Film noir is a type of visual style that relies heavily on shadows and complex contrasts between dark and light areas.
+It often uses deep reds, browns, and blacks (in terms of color) and low-key or even complete darkness

 Choosing The Lighting Intensity In Filmmaking

-Choosing the lighting intensity in filmmaking is an important aspect of filmmaking.
+Choosing the lighting intensity in filmmaking is an essential aspect of filmmaking.
 Lighting is often referred to as the soul of photography.

-In fact, the term, “lighting” itself is used to describe not just the process of how an image is produced, but also to describe the image itself.
-In other words: The image you produce with your camera’s sensor, and how that image looks, is determined by what kind of lighting you use in your film.
+In fact, the term “lighting” itself is used to describe not just the process of how an image is produced but also to describe the image itself.
+In other words: The image you produce with your camera’s sensor and how that image look is determined by what kind of lighting you use in your film.

-There are many different types of lights available to filmmakers, each one with its own advantages and disadvantages.
-When it comes to choosing the right light for your film, it’s important to consider factors like power consumption, color temperature and heat emission.
+There are many different types of lights available to filmmakers, each one with its advantages and disadvantages.
+When choosing the right light for your film, it’s essential to consider factors like power consumption, color temperature, and heat emission.
 Let’s take a look at a few different options:

 The most important feature when it comes to film lighting is versatility.
-You’ll want lights that can be used with any type of camera or shooting situation.
+You’ll want lights that can be used with any camera or shooting situation.

-Fluorescent lights come in a variety of sizes and shapes, and can be used for everything from interviews to large sets.
-They’re relatively inexpensive compared to other types of film lighting, but they’re also limited in terms of color temperature control and overall quality.
+Fluorescent lights come in various sizes and shapes and can be used for everything from interviews to large sets.
+They’re relatively inexpensive compared to other types of film lighting, but they’re also limited in color temperature control and overall quality.